csirmaz/TrainableOnlineClustering/README.md

 We do this by adding a "clustering head" to the neural net, which learns the centers of clusters related to each known class.
-The embedding net and the clustering are trained together on the labeled data.
+The embedding net and the clustering head are trained together on the labeled data.

 Then, when the system is used to classify the stream of data,